 Maui can be divided into five separate regions.
 The most popular with tourists is South Maui, which is the sunniest and driest part of the island.
 West Maui also features many attractions, including luxury resorts, golf courses and zip lines.
 While North and East Maui are more remote, they offer beautiful scenic coastlines and protected volcanic parkland.
 Central Maui, which includes Kahului, is a more populated region with many art galleries and trendy bars.

 No matter which ends of the island you visit (probably all five), it’s important to be prepared for the tropical yet windy climate.
 Grab the SWISSGEAR 6305 Zurich 28” Expandable Luggage and suitcase to organize all your gear inside its ample interior.
 Secure light shirts, shorts, bathing suits and beach hats underneath the tie-down straps.
 And slip your sandals, hiking boots, and a pair of dress shoes for a romantic beachside evening inside the large zip mesh pocket.
 Store extra gear and must-haves inside its front pockets and keep your things readily accessible when on the move.
 Of course, every visitor should also be equipped with a SWISSGEAR 8756 Deluxe Framed Toiletry Kit.
 Separate toiletries and grooming items in a bottom compartment, and throw an extra bottle of SPF 50, lotion and hand sanitizer inside its top compartment.
-If you have extra clothes or travel accessories, there are plenty of quality luggage sets to select from, and travel backpacks to hold extras in.
+If you have extra clothes or travel accessories, there are plenty of quality 2 & 3 piece luggage sets to select from, and travel backpacks to hold extras in.

 Flying and Driving Through the Heavens.